 Mr. Townley writing is inspirational, tales about the Navy culture, camaraderie and career are all very rousing and moving.
 Any kid who thinks about joining the Navy should read this book.
 However, not all of the book is glowing anecdotes of patriotic sons and daughters, some of the stories are about crashes, lost shipmates and POWs.

 Part of the book also recounts the history of naval aviation, how the first sea plane came about and the history changing effort to launch off ships.
-The stories of a World War II fighter pilot through those of pilots supporting ground troops in the Afghan theatre.
+The stories of a World War II fighter pilot through those of pilots supporting ground troops in the Afghan theater.

 The stories about the training were especially fascinating to me.
 Not just what a pilot goes through today, but, for example, what it took Navy aviator Alan Shepard to become an astronaut.
 In an especially poignant section, Mr. Townley writes about the sacrifices of the families who are left behind as well.